Getting the most of retirement money

 These strategies can help you get more mileage out of your assets in retirement.

 You also want to minimize your tax bite.
-Generally speaking, the more money you leave tax-deferred in a 401(k) or IRA, the more time your nest egg has to grow, because a large balance can compound faster without the drag of taxes.
+Generally speaking, the more money you leave tax-deferred in a 401(k) or IRA, the more your nest egg will grow, because a large balance can compound faster without the drag of taxes.
 But taxes will eventually come due on that money.

 The key is to manage your money so that you pay the lowest possible tax rates on your withdrawals.
 That's why experts suggest in the early years of retirement you draw some of your income from your taxable accounts and some of it from your tax-deferred accounts.

 You might stretch your money even further if you convert your traditional IRA to a Roth and tap it only after depleting your taxable accounts.
 Remember, too, if you have a traditional IRA, you must start taking minimum required distributions when you turn 70-1/2.
 There are no such withdrawal requirements for a Roth.

 If you need to make any portfolio adjustments in retirement, do so in your tax-deferred accounts, says Don Boegel, a certified financial planner in Plymouth, Minn.
 That way, you won't pay any taxes -- or, in many instances, transaction costs -- to move your money around, as you do when you sell off a taxable investment and buy another.

 Your taxable account, in turn, is the best place to harvest tax losses.
 In this process, you sell an investment on which you've lost money and apply that loss against future capital gains, in effect reducing your tax bill.